datarockets/ruby-style/doc/STYLE_GUIDE_RSPEC.md

   <sup>[[link](#rspec-nested-groups)]</sup>

 * <a name="rspec-subject"></a>
-  Each subject should be named and we should not use `subject` in our test cases.
+  Each subject should be named, and we should not use `subject` in our test cases.
   Prefer to use `is_expected` that `expect(subject_name)` for small tests.
   <sup>[[link](#rspec-subject)]</sup>